-The Forsaken update provided us with the first glimpse into Bungie’s more narrative-driven direction for Destiny 2 while overhauling its confusing weapon system.
+The Forsaken update has provided us with the first glimpse into Bungie’s more narrative-driven direction for Destiny 2 while overhauling its confusing weapon system.
 The upcoming Shadowkeep expansion plans to build upon Bungie’s newfound success by offering players a more streamlined system for upgrading armor as well as a free-to-play version titled New Light, which will serve as an approachable entry point for newcomers.

 Apex Legends (PS4, Xbox One, PC)

-Apex Legends continues to prove itself within the battle royale genre, with many putting it up there alongside two of its most popular competitors, Fortnite and PUBG.
+Apex Legends continues to prove itself within the battle royale genre, with many putting it up there alongside two of its most popular rivals, Fortnite and PUBG.
 However, this comes as no surprise given the game was created by Respawn, a veteran developer who’s been on a hot streak ever since the release of Titanfall 2.